Tarmstrong95/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+    The document object model;

 2. What is an event?

+    When the user interacts with the page in some way via mouse/key

 3. What is an event listener?

+    A block of code witch checks if an event has occured

 4. Why would we convert a NodeList into an Array?

+    Some oporations cannot be performed on a node list

 5. What is a component?

+    A chunk of reusable code that creates an object that alters the DOM.

 ### Git Set up